Azure/Industrial-IoT/docs/industrial_iot_deployment.md

         ```

     3. Skip **Run demo applications** (step 4).
-    4. For step 5, **Create an ingress route**, use [22_industrial_iot_ingress.yaml](../deploy/src/Microsoft.Azure.IIoT.Deployment/Resources/aks/22_industrial_iot_ingress.yaml) file.
+    4. For step 5, **Create an ingress route**, use [22_industrial_iot_ingress.yaml](../deploy/src/Microsoft.Azure.IIoT.Deployment/Resources/aks/22_industrial_iot_ingress.yaml) file, but change value of `spec.tls.hosts` to point to URL of App Service created by the deployment.
     Stop after this step.

     After completing above steps you should be able to see a Load Balancer and a Public IP Address being created in the Resource Group managed by AKS cluster.
     When creating an AKS cluster, Azure will create a new Resource Group which will contain managed Azure resources that are required to run a Kubernetes cluster, such as VMs, Network Interfaces ans so on.
     Name of the Resource Groups managed by your AKS cluster should look something like this:

     * MC_\<resource_group_name\>\_\<aks-cluster-name\>\_\<region\>